Which iPhones are compatible with iOS 13?

-At its WWDC 2019 conference in San Jose, California, Apple took the wraps off its latest mobile update, iOS 13.
-In addition to a refreshed look, iOS 13 features a Dark Mode option for the interface, a redesigned Photos app, and more customization options for Memoji. iOS gets revamped every year and launches when its newest phones hit the market.
+Apple took the wraps off its latest mobile operating system, iOS 13, on Monday at its annual WWDC conference in San Jose, California.
+In addition to a refreshed design, iOS 13 features a Dark Mode option for the interface, a refreshed Photos app, and more customization options for Memoji. iOS gets revamped every year and launches when its newest phones hit the market.
 As such, it will likely debut on the upcoming iPhone 11, and roll out to older-model iPhones this fall as a free update.

+Though iOS 13 brings plenty of new options to the iPhone, not all devices are compatible with the update.
+For instance, the iPhone 6 and earlier will be stuck on iOS 12.
+The phones that can run iOS 13, however, include:

 iOS 13 is available for these iPhones: